 Reduce Heating Costs

 The main increasing costs that affect finances over winter are property heating bills.
 There are many ways to reduce these, from simply wearing an extra layer to keeping blinds and curtains shut unless the sun is shining through windows.
-A lot of action can be taken in the run up to winter, such as increasing home or workplace insulation and replacing worn weather-stripping.
+In advance of winter, many actions can be taken to reduce fuel costs, such as adding more insulation to homes and workplaces, or switching to propane heaters (see propane conversion facts for more information).

 Another large expense that affects many people over winter is the costs associated with buying Christmas presents.
 It is important to budget efficiently before shopping, by making savings early on in preparation.
 There are a few shops that offer discounts, Christmas loyalty cards and stamps, while using certain cashback credit cards can get you 5% off all shopping when used effectively.
 Or look for specific discount days to nab the best bargains going.